Integrated quantum photonics: Lithium Niobate

 Lithium niobate offers a large second-order optical nonlinearity, enabling generation of photon pairs via spontaneous parametric down-conversion.
-This can also be leveraged to manipulate phase and perform mode conversion at fast speeds, and offer a promising route to feed-forward for quantum computation, multiplexed (deterministic) single photons sources).
-Historically waveguides are defined using titanium indiffusion, resulting in large waveguides (cm bend radius) but recent progress in processing has enabled thin film lithium niobate waveguides now offer competitive losses and density, surpassing that of silicon.
+This can also be leveraged to manipulate phase and perform mode conversion at high speeds, and offers a promising route to feed-forward for quantum computation, multiplexed (deterministic) single photons sources).
+Historically, waveguides are defined using titanium indiffusion, resulting in large waveguides (large bend radius).

 III-V Materials on Insulator

 Photonic waveguides made from group III-V materials on insulator, such as (Al)GaAs and InP, provide some of the largest second and third order nonlinearities, large refractive index contrast providing large modal confinement, and wide optical bandgaps resulting in negligible two-photon absorption at telecommunications wavelengths.
 III-V materials are capable of low-loss passive and high-speed active components, such as active gain for on-chip lasers, high-speed electro-optic modulators (Pockels and Kerr effects), and on-chip detectors.
-Compared to other materials such as silica, silicon, and silicon nitride, the large optical nonlinearity simultaneously with low waveguide loss and tight modal confinement have resulted in ultrabright entangled-photon pair generation from microring resonators.
+Compared to other materials such as silica, silicon, and silicon nitride, the large optical nonlinearity, simultaneously with low waveguide loss and tight modal confinement, has resulted in ultrabright entangled-photon pair generation from microring resonators.

 Fabrication

-Conventional fabrication technologies are based on photolithographic processes, which enable strong miniaturization and mass production.
-In quantum optics applications a relevant role has been played also by the direct inscription of the circuits by femtosecond lasers or UV lasers; these are serial fabrication technologies, which are particularly convenient for research purposes, where novel designs have to be tested with rapid fabrication turnaround.
+Conventional fabrication technologies are based on photolithographic processes, which enable strong miniaturisation and mass production.
+In quantum optics applications a relevant role has also been played by the direct inscription of the circuits by femtosecond lasers or UV lasers; these are low-volume fabrication technologies, which are particularly convenient for research purposes where novel designs have to be tested with rapid fabrication turnaround.